Negative refraction and tiling billiards: Results

-The first set of results concerns a division of the plane by an arrangement of a finite number of non-parallel lines.
+The first set of results concerns a division of the plane by a finite number of non-parallel lines (a \emph{line arrangement}).
 We search for periodic trajectories, and find that when the number of lines is odd, the condition is simple:

 {\bf Theorem \ref{yaythm}:} For any arrangement of a finite number $n$ of non-parallel lines with $n \geq3$ odd, there is always a periodic trajectory.

 When the number of lines is even, the situation is a bit more delicate: